webtap-ai/webtap-ai/README.md

 # Creating a new Custom Apify Tap by extending the ApifyTap class

 In order to see how to create a standard new ApifyTap (using json definition) see [CUSTOM_GUIDE.md](docs/taps_definition/CUSTOM_GUIDE.md)

+## Current State and Limitations 🚦

+The Webtap Python library is currently tailored to work with Apify.
+It readily supports a selection of the top 40 Apify actors, enabling immediate use.
+Additionally, the Universal Scraper is on offer as a versatile LLM-based tool capable of scraping any website, albeit with varying efficiency compared to a bespoke Apify actor.

+### Main use cases:

+- Utilize any of the 40 immediately available Apify actors for website data scraping.
+- Employ the Universal Scraper for a generic LLM-based approach to scrape any website.
+- Access your custom Apify actors using intuitive natural language queries.
+- Craft a tap tailored to your specific scraping requirements with the Tap Generator, or do it manually for more control.

+## Roadmap 🗺️

+- Integration with the full suite of public Apify actors, totaling over 1500, is under consideration for future updates.
+- We are exploring the possibility of broadening our scraping toolset to include additional libraries such as Scrapy.
+- Enhancements to the Universal Scraper are continuously evaluated, aiming to enhance its efficiency and dependability.

 # Acknowledgments